France mobilises 10,000 troops at home after Paris shootings

 "The threats remain and we have to protect ourselves from them.
 It is an internal operation that will mobilise almost as many men as we have in our overseas operations," Le Drian told reporters after a cabinet meeting.

-The victims, including journalists and police, died in three days of violence that began on Wednesday with an attack on the satirical newspaper Charlie Hebdo, known for mocking Islam and other religions.
-Many at Sunday's march wore badges and carried placards declaring "Je suis Charlie" ("I Am Charlie").
+The victims, including journalists and police, died in three days of violence that began on Wednesday with a shooting attack on the political weekly Charlie Hebdo, known for its satirical attacks on Islam and other religions.
+Many at Sunday's march wore badges and carried placards declaring "I Am Charlie".

-The Charlie Hebdo gunmen, two French-born brothers of Algerian origin, singled out the weekly for its publication of cartoons depicting and ridiculing the Prophet Mohammad.
+The Charlie Hebdo attackers, two French-born brothers of Algerian origin, singled out the weekly for its publication of cartoons depicting and ridiculing the Prophet Mohammad.

-The three days of bloodshed ended on Friday with a siege at a Jewish deli in Paris where four hostages and another gunman were killed.
-That gunman declared allegiance to Islamic State and said he was acting in response to French military deployments against militant Islamist groups overseas.
+The three days of bloodshed ended on Friday with a hostage-taking at a Jewish deli in Paris where four hostages and another gunman were killed.
+That gunman declared allegiance to Islamic State insurgents and said he was acting in response to French military deployments against militant Islamist groups overseas.

 Interior Minister Bernard Cazeneuve said 4,700 police officers would be placed at all 717 Jewish schools across the country in addition to some 4,100 gendarmes already deployed.